syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#events:pageclick}

-Triggers when the mouse clicked in PDF document page.
+Triggers when the mouse click is performed over the page of the PDF document.
 <table>
 <thead>
 <tr>